khacpv/Server-Config/README.md

 # Config Servers

-this repo includes config-files for run on platforms-os.
+this repo includes config-files to run on platforms-os.

 ### centos8.md